paulcaseys/backbone-pages-with-demand-loading-and-zurb-foundation/README.md

 `resources/js/app/AppConfig.js` is where to define the paths to services

 `resources/js/app/models/` contains models.
-Each backbone model should contain default valuse.
+Each backbone model should contain default values.

 Then in your view can demand a service request.